Would you like to report on the construction of the second Gotthard tunnel or obtain more in-depth information?

 The existing tube needs to be upgraded in order to guarantee the functionality and safety of the Gotthard road tunnel.
 Because the works are so extensive, the tunnel needs to be completely closed.
 On 27 June 2012, the Federal Council decided that a second tunnel tube should be constructed and the existing tube refurbished, with no increase in capacity.
 This was approved by voters at the ballot box on 28 February 2016.

+No, transit capacity will not be increased.
+Even with two tubes, only one lane will be open in each direction, maintaining current capacity and complying with Swiss constitutional provisions.
 Currently, 1,000 passenger car units per hour and direction are permitted to travel through the Gotthard road tunnel.
 Paragraph 3, Article 84 of the Federal Constitution (article on the Protection of the Alps) stipulates that transit road capacity in the Alpine region may not be increased.
 Specific provisions regarding a second tube are set out in the Federal Act on Transit Road Traffic in the Alpine Region, which also stipulates that the capacity of the tunnel system may not be increased.
 Only one lane may be operated in each tube; if only one tube is open to traffic, one lane in each direction may be used in this tube.
 The law also states that there must also be a system to regulate the number of heavy goods vehicles in the tunnel.

 In the photo gallery you will find a selection of high-resoluation photos of the construction of the second Gotthard tunnel tube.
 The images may be used for editorial purposes provided the source is acknowledged.
 Please note that all image rights remain with the Federal Roads Office FEDRO.
 Commercial use of the images is not permitted.